resbazaz/organization/GOVERNANCE.md

 ### Amendments

+The amendment process to this governance allows for updates to the governing policies, procedures, and structures.
+Proposed amendments can be submitted by community members, reviewed by a designated ad-hoc committee, and require a majority vote for approval, ensuring a dynamic and responsive governance framework.

-Amendments to this governance will take place via [github issues?]
+Amendments to this governance should be sumitted via the GitHub issues of the proper repository.

 ## Committees

 ResBaz committees operate as dedicated teams, working together to steer ResBaz affiliated events towards the defined objectives.
 Each committee acts as a catalyst for driving change and advancing digital literacy within the respective event.

+ResBaz committees are either standing or ad-hoc.
+Ad-hoc committees are charged by the executive committee, which is a standing committee, for short-term projects and events.

-### Formation
+### Formation of ad-hoc committees

 The formation process may involve open calls for volunteers and nominations by the executive committee.
-Interested members of ResBaz with willingness to contribute will be accepted on committees.
+Interested members of ResBaz with willingness to contribute will be accepted on ad-hoc committees.

 ### Operations

+ResBaz committees will operate independently as best serves the group.
+A GitHub project is created for each committee to serve as a resource for transparent project management.

 ### Termination